 The memorandum also does not retroactively reopen previously granted adjustments.
 It does not state that pending I-485 applications filed before May 21, 2026 must be refiled.
 It does not create new mandatory denial categories.

-Who Should Pay The Closest Attention?
+Who Should Pay the Closest Attention?

-For a deeper read on what the marriage-based pathway looks like under the new framing, see /learn/marriage-based-green-card-pm-602-0199.
+For a deeper look at the marriage-based pathway under the new framing, see /learn/marriage-based-green-card-pm-602-0199.
 For dual-intent specifics, see the H-1B walkthrough at /learn/h1b-dual-intent-pm-602-0199.

 What Should I Actually Do Right Now?